MarcHeiden/formula-ap1/README.md

 ## Usage

-You will find the OpenAPI documentation at [formula-ap1.com](https://formula-ap1.com/).
+You will find the API documentation at [formula-ap1.com](https://formula-ap1.com/).

 ## How is it built?